Want to know what's the difference between the Continuous Professional Development Support Scheme and the Professional Competence Scheme?

 Doctors practising medicine in individually numbered, identifiable training posts approved by the Medical Council will fulfil maintenance of professional competence requirements by virtue of being registered in the trainee specialist division.
 No further action is required by these doctors in training posts other than satisfactory pursuit of training.

 For full details of Professional Competence requirement please visit the Medical Council of Ireland’s website

 Continuous Professional Development Support Schemes are funded by National Doctors Training and Planning, via the various training bodies and have been developed with a view to providing NCHDs who are not engaged in specialist training i.e. doctors in non-training posts with a suite of professional educational activities which will assist you in fulfilling some of the requirements of the Professional Competence Scheme.

 Each CPD-SS has been developed to enable you to achieve a minimum of 20 externally validated credits per annum as required.

 The commissioning of these programmes by the HSE is governed by Service Level Agreements with the relevant postgraduate training bodies.

-More information is available in the recently published Guidance Document on Continuous Professional Development - Support Scheme - (CPD - SS) for NCHDs
+More information is available in the recently published CPD-SS Guidance Document for NCHDs.

-The January to June 2020 Prospectus will be available to download here from November 2019.
+The July to December 2020 Prospectus is available to download here.